Attached Devices

 To enable your application to use the device functionality:

-1. To use the Device API submodules (in mobile and wearable applications), the application has to request permission by adding the following privileges to the tizen-manifest.xml file:
+1. To use the Device API submodules, the application has to request permission by adding the following privileges to the tizen-manifest.xml file:

 <privileges>